urmi-21/pyrpipe/README.md

 ### Note: pyrpipe version 0.0.5 and above is not compatible with lower versions due to changes in the API design.

+## Key Features
+* Import any UNIX command in python
+* Dry-run feature to check dependencies and commands before execution
+* Flexible and robust handling of options and arguments
+* Auto load command options from .yaml files
+* Easily override threads and memory options using global values
+* Extensive logging for all the commands
+* Automatically verify Integrity of output targets
+* Resume feature to restart pipelines/jobs from where interrupted
+* Create reports, MultiQC reports for bioinformatic pipelines
+* Easily integrated into workflow managers like Snakemake and NextFlow

-### What it does
+## What it does
 Allows fast and easy development of bioinformatics pipelines in python by providing
-* a high level api to popular bioinformatics tools
+* a high level api to popular RNA-Seq processing tools -- downloading, trimming, alignment, quantificantion and assembly
 * optimizes program parameters based on the data
-* a general api to execute any linux command from python (using the subprocess module)
+* a general framework to execute any linux command from python
 * comprehensive logging features to log all the commands, output and their return status
 * report generating features for easy sharing, reproducing, benchmarking and debugging

+## What it CAN NOT do by itself
+* Schedule jobs
+* Scale jobs on HPC/cloud
+* Identify parallel steps in pipelines

 ## Prerequisites